Philippines–Australia basketball brawl: Other reactions

 Australia's National Basketball League (NBL) said while the Australia team should accept consequences regarding the brawl, they also condemned players, officials, and fans of the Philippine team, stating what happened to the Australian side following the brawl was unacceptable.
 The SBP invited players of the Philippine team for a closed-door meeting scheduled on 5 July 2018 to discuss the incident, which could possibly impose its own fines and suspensions to players who were involved in the brawl.
-No similar actions as of late were to be seen from Basketball Australia.

-Pingris' group selfie was criticized as insensitive but head coach Chot Reyes.
+Pingris' group selfie was criticized as insensitive by head coach Chot Reyes.
 Quinito Henson said that, based on how they knew Pingris personally, the selfie was an attempt to defuse tension.
 Reyes said that he would have stopped Pingris from taking the selfie given the circumstances.

 According to Australia head coach Andrej Lemanis, the brawl may cause the U.S. National Basketball Association (NBA), which was already reluctant to release its players for the 2019 FIBA Basketball World Cup qualifiers, to hesitate even more about releasing its players for international play short of the FIBA Basketball World Cup or the 2020 Summer Olympics.